ans-sigalas/full-blockchain-solidity-course-js/lesson-4/README.md

 <br>
 <b>Functionality</b>

-For this lesson we were working with three different contracts with the following functionalities:
+For this lesson we were working with a contract named FundMe.sol and a library named PriceConverter.sol, with the following functionalities:
 <ol>
 <li><a href="https://github.com/ans-sigalas/full-blockchain-solidity-course-js/blob/main/lesson-4/FundMe.sol">FundMe.sol</a>
 <ul>